brunomaga/brunomaga.github.io/_drafts/2023-10-31-GPT-lite-Compression.md

 \end{equation}
 $$

 Therefore, minimizing CE is equivalent to minimizing KL.
 However the loss value itself is not, as the KL value of equivalent distributions will be zero and the CE will be the value of entropy of the target distribution, at every mini-batch.
 Thus, Cross entropy is typically used on fixed-target distributions (hard labels) as entropy is zero anyways, while KL divergence is more suitable for applications involving the aproximation of two probability distributions.
 In PyTorch, KL divergence loss expects an input to be a log-probability and a target that is by default passed as a probability.
-We also passed the target as probability as, but according to the documentation, "it is recommended to pass certain distributions (like softmax) in the log space to avoid numerical issues caused by explicit log"
+We also passed the target as probability as, but according to the documentation, "it is recommended to pass certain distributions (like softmax) in the log space to avoid numerical issues caused by explicit log".

+Note that we did not tune the **Temperature hyparameter** that controls the softness of the softmax distributions in order to utilize rations of smaller probabilities, and can make the student learn better.
+In practice, for a temperature $$t$$, the ouput of a layer is a softmax in the form:

+$$
+y_i (x \mid t) = \frac{ \exp\frac{z_i(x)}{t} }{ \sum_j \, \exp\frac{z_j(x)}{t} }
+$$

 Finally, There is also the claim that Mean Square Error is a better metric for Knowledge Distillation, in [Comparing Kullback-Leibler Divergence and Mean Squared Error Loss in Knowledge Distillation](https://arxiv.org/pdf/2105.08919.pdf), but we ignore that for now.
-Also, here we ignored the KD hypermarameter **Temperature parameter** that controls the softness of the softmax distributions in order to control the difficulty and convergeance of learning (see Formulaton in (wiki entry for Knowledge Distillation)[https://en.wikipedia.org/wiki/Knowledge_distillation]).

-Now, the inference loop is pretty straightforward, with the subtle change that requires teacher model to output soft labels:
+Now, the inference loop is pretty straightforward.
+The only subtle change is to make the teacher model output soft labels when needed, with `output_labels=Trrue`:

 ```python
 def inference(model, dataloader, output_labels=False):